Legless/sphinx-enum/readme.md

       -i - get index meta information, requires -e -loot= - directory to save index contents, dont save if not specified [!] files will be overwritten
+ -limit= - limit row count for looting for each index, default - 0 (loot all index) -batch= - set batch size for looting, default=1000
 ````